 Don’t stop reading, there’s a lot to discover!

-The symbol of the cross “Ankh”, also known as Anj, is an Egyptian hieroglyph that symbolizes eternal life and one of the most famous ancient Egyptian symbols.
+The symbol of the cross “Ankh”, also known as Anj, is an ancient Egyptian hieroglyph that symbolizes eternal life and is one of the most famous ancient Egyptian symbols.
 This is one of the hieroglyphs that appears most in both the texts and Egyptian art always in relation to the gods.